 If you've decided you want a living trust to avoid probate, how should you proceed?
-Do you need a lawyer or can you make one yourself?
+Do you need a lawyer, or can you make a living trust yourself?
 With a little education, most people can draw up a perfectly legal living trust for next to nothing.
 Read on to learn how living trusts help avoid probate, how to make a living trust, and whether you can make one yourself.

 For many Americans, a significant goal of estate planning is to avoid probate.
 A revocable living trust, unlike a will, offers a fast, private, probate-free way to transfer one's property after death.
 Although a living trust is not a complete substitute for a will (it doesn't allow you to name a guardian for a child, for example), it is definitely a more efficient way to transfer property at death, especially large-ticket items such as a house.

 Assuming you decide you want a revocable living trust, how much should you expect to pay?
-If you are willing to do it yourself, it will cost you about $30 for a book, or $50 for software, or $60 to complete your living trust online.
-If you hire a lawyer to do the job for you, get ready to pay between $1,200 and $2,000.
+If you are willing to do it yourself, it will cost you about $30 for a book, or $100-250 for a service such as WillMaker & Trust.
+If you hire a lawyer to do the job for you, get ready to pay an average of between $1,000 and $2,000.

-You may assume that paying $1,000 or more for the assistance of a professional means you'll receive good value -- you get what you pay for, right?
+You may assume that paying thousands of dollars for the assistance of a professional means you'll receive good value.
+You get what you pay for, right?
 Maybe not.
-If you are willing to invest a couple of hours of your time using a top quality do-it-yourself resource, you may end up with just as good a result.
+If you are willing to invest a couple of hours of your time using a top-quality do-it-yourself resource, you may end up with just as good a result.